Teach for Nature Fellowship

 2. Who can apply for the TFN Fellowship?

-- A graduate in any stream.
-Candidates with a background in science / teaching / experience in nature education or sustainability practicies will be given preference.
+• A graduate in any stream.
+Candidates with a background in science / teaching / experience in nature education or sustainability practices will be given preference.

 3. What are the dates for the TFN Fellowship?

-- Application process: Will start on 15th December
+• Application process: Application process: Will start on 24th November, 2025

-- Orientation programme: 3-month residential programme from 21st April ‘25 to 20th July ’25 at Bhoomi campus.
+• Orientation programme: 3.5-month residential programme from 2nd March ‘26 to 15th June’26 at Bhoomi campus.

-- Engagement: On successful completion of the orientation programme, TFN fellows will be placed in TFN-partner schools across Bengaluru where they will work as Nature Educators.
+• Engagement: On successful completion of the orientation programme, TFN fellows will be work in TFN-partner schools as Nature educators from 1st July ’26 to 28th February ’27.

 4. What is the period of engagement for the TFN Fellowship?

-The TFN Fellowship is a 10-month commitment, beginning with a 3-month residential program.
-After completing the program, fellows will engage in teaching nature education and climate action to children in TFN-partner schools in Bengaluru.
+The TFN Fellowship is a one-year commitment, beginning with a 3.5-month residential program.
+After completing the program, fellows will engage in teaching nature education and climate action to children in TFN-partner schools across India.

 5. Will the TFN Fellow be paid a stipend?

-On successful completion of the 3-month orientation programme at Bhoomi, each TFN Fellow will be assigned to TFN-Partner schools in Bengaluru where they will be conducting TFN Nature-connect classes.
-They will be paid a monthly stipend of INR 27,000/- (after deductions) to support them in their journey.
+On successful completion of the 3-month orientation programme at Bhoomi, each TFN Fellow will be assigned to TFN-Partner schools.
+Fellows working in Bangalore will be paid a monthly stipend of INR 27,000/- (after deductions) and those in other locations with a part-time commitment will be paid a monthly stipend Rs.13,500- (after deductions) to support them in their journey.

 6. Will the TFN Fellow be paid travel expenses?